Redrum07/Redrum07/README.md

 - 👋 Hi, I’m shivam
 - 👀 I’m working as a Jr. Salesforce Dev
-- 🌱 I’m currently playing with LWC.
+- 🌱 Currently playing with LWC.
-- 💞️ I’m looking to collaborate on Open Source projects
+- 💞️ Looking forward to collaborating on projects
 - 📫 How to reach me bindrooshivam976@gmail.com

 <!---